South West Of Ireland Walking Tour - 7-Day Tour

 Accommodations, transportation, and the guided walks are all arranged, allowing participants to relax and focus on the experience without worrying about logistics.
 With a blend of active exploration and downtime to unwind each evening, Hilltoptreks’ tour offers an enriching, stress-free way to discover southwest Ireland’s natural beauty, cultural heritage, and local hospitality.

-Kerry, Dingle, Mount Brandon, The Wild Atlantic Way, Killarney Lakes and National Park, Gap of Dunloe, Carrauntoohil, Cliffs of Moher, the Aran Islands, Doolin and The Burren.
+Dingle, Mount Brandon, The Wild Atlantic Way, Boat across the Lakes of Killarney, The Gap of Dunloe, Guided Walks in Killarney National Park, Cliffs of Moher, the Aran Islands, Doolin and The Burren.

 - 7 Fully Guided Days Exploring Ireland’s Hidden Treasures.